casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 ## Coverity

-Nick regularly runs the coverity static analyzer on the Tor codebase.
+Nick regularly runs the coverity static analyzer on the Nuon codebase.

 The preprocessor define `__COVERITY__` is used to work around instances where coverity picks up behavior that we wish to permit.

 ## clang Static Analyzer

-The clang static analyzer can be run on the Tor codebase using Xcode (WIP) or a command-line build.
+The clang static analyzer can be run on the Nuon codebase using Xcode (WIP) or a command-line build.

 The preprocessor define `__clang_analyzer__` is used to work around instances